QR Code Size: How Small Can A QR Code Be?

 QR codes are easy to make.
 Here are the general steps:

 2. Choose your solution.
-There are lots of solutions offered by this generator, so make to pick one that can address your need.
+There are lots of solutions offered by this generator, so make to pick one that can address your needs.

 3. Provide the needed data.
 The generator will require you to input your data before generating the code.
 Make sure to check if you’ve added the correct details.